113ll3/Ibmclouddocscli/reference/ibmcloud/extend_cli.md

 For more commands to manage plug-ins, run `ibmcloud plugin` to see the help messages.
 {: tip}

-## Install a plug-in from the {{site.data.keyword.cloud_notm}} CLI repository
+## Installing a plug-in from the {{site.data.keyword.cloud_notm}} CLI repository
 {: #install-from-repo}

-### Step 1: Search for the plug-in
+### Searching for a plug-in
-{: #step1-search-plugin}
+{: #cli-search-plugin}

-1. Use the `ibmcloud plugin repo-plugins -r REPO_NAME` command to look for a plug-in in the repository.
+Use the `ibmcloud plugin repo-plugins -r REPO_NAME` command to look for a plug-in in the repository.

-2. The {{site.data.keyword.cloud_notm}} CLI has the official repository with name 'IBM Cloud', you can search the official plug-ins as shown in the following example:
+The {{site.data.keyword.cloud_notm}} CLI provides an official plug-in repository with the name 'IBM Cloud', which you can search as shown in the following example:
 ```
 ibmcloud plugin repo-plugins -r "IBM Cloud"
 ```
 {: codeblock}

 ```
 Status             Name                                        Versions                       Description
-Update Available   container-service/kubernetes-service   0.2.99, 0.2.95, 0.2.80...
+Update Available   container-service/kubernetes-service        0.3.49, 0.3.47, 0.3.34...
 IBM Cloud Kubernetes Service for management of Kubernetes clusters
-Update Available   cloud-functions                        1.0.30, 1.0.29, 1.0.28...
-IBM Cloud CLI plug-in for IBM Cloud Functions
+Update Available   cloud-functions                             1.0.32, 1.0.30, 1.0.29...
+Manage Cloud Functions
 ...
 ```
 {: screen}

-### Step 2: Install the plug-in
+### Installing the plug-in
-{: step2-install-plugin}
+{: #cli-install-plugin}

 Use the `ibmcloud plugin install PLUGIN_NAME -r REPO_NAME` command to install the plug-in.
 For example, use the following command to install a plug-in from the official IBM plug-in repo 'IBM Cloud':
 ```
 ibmcloud plugin install auto-scaling
 ```